Imleria badia: Taxonomy

-Both the common and scientific names refer to the bay cap colour.

 The species Boletus limatulus, originally published by Charles Christopher Frost in 1874, was later redescribed, "with a slight tinge of irritation at the time, energy and gasoline spent", as a variety of I. badia by Wally Snell in 1945 (as Xerocomus badius var. limatulus).
 The taxon name comes from the Latin limatulus, "rather polished" or "refined".
 Varieties glaber and macrostipitatus were described from Nova Scotia, Canada, in 1976.

 The starting date of fungal taxonomy had been set as January 1, 1821, to coincide with the date of the works of Swedish naturalist Elias Magnus Fries, the "father of mycology".
 Rolf Singer argued that setting the starting date earlier to Christiaan Persoon's 1801 publication of Synopsis would make a name change necessary, as he had originally given what is now known as Royoporus badius the combination Boletus badius Pers. and if the bay bolete was classified in the genus Boletus, the name would be unavailable and the names Boletus glutinosus Krombh. or B. spadiceus Krombh. (non Fr.) would have to be used instead.

 The species name is the Latin adjective badia, meaning "chestnut brown".
 The common name is likewise derived from the colour of the cap, likened to the coat of a bay horse.
 Alternate common names of a similar derivation include bay-brown bolete and bay-capped bolete, and it is known as bolet bai in French.
 It is also known as the false cep.
 Variety glaber was named for its smooth (Latin: glaber, "without hairs") stipe, and macrostipitatus for its large (Latin: macro, "large") stipe.